 You need to know the amount of revenue created against your shop or store’s wage expenditure.
 You can track each salesperson’s transactions to identify who is doing well and meeting or exceeding targets, and it’ll also alert you to who might be underperforming.

 In an industry such as retail where employees are often on a similar basic wage, this is a great way of obtaining an average of how your team are performing.
 If this ratio sees more revenue that wage expenditure, you’re on the right path.
 If it’s the opposite, it’s time to look at how things can be improved.
 Find out more about your wages to revenue ratio here.

 Tracking how many customers enter the premises against how many sales are made will show you how successful your team are at closing deals.
 Tracking who enters a space is soon to be the norm, says The Telegraph.
 Attempts at a WiFi connection is the way some high street stores are counting how many customers pass through their doors in the UK.
 Now you have this figure you can cross reference it against your financial reports to and see if you need to entice more customers in.

-Once they’re in, if your staff are to greet everyone that enters the shop, the chances of making a sale are greater.
+Once customers come in ensure your staff greets everyone that enters the shop, as the chances of making a sale are greater.
 You can even upsell after greeting a customer as recommendations are often taken seriously.
-If staff ignore customers entering the premises then there’s less chance of making a sale.
-Ensure your team are all aware of what’s expected of them.
-Not paying enough attention could damage your bottom line.

 Also be sure to think about why customers might not be tempted to pop into the shop.
 Is the exterior welcoming?
 Do you have any unique offers?
 This KPI can alert you to many issues in your shop or store, which can be put into a forecast to ensure you’re on the path to success in the future.